-The Utah Prairie Dog is a threatened species that may be present on the project site and may be adversely impacted.
-Portions of the project area contain suitable habitat for the Utah Prairie Dog.
+The Utah Prairie Dog is a threatened species that may be present in the project area.
+Portions of the project area may contain suitable habitat for the Utah Prairie Dog.
+No critical habitats have been designated for the Utah Prairie Dog.